.

 Huncoat is a small historic village some 30 miles inland between Accrington and Burnley.
 As a consequence of being situated on the western slopes of the Pennines below the 1,340 feet high Great Hameldon it receives quite high annual rainfall, records of which, go back to 1875.

 The earliest known record of rainfall in Britain was kept by Richard Towneley (1629-1707) of Towneley Hall in Burnley, which is just 5 miles east of Huncoat.
 He placed a funnel on the roof connected to a tube leading down to his bedroom window and measured and recorded the rainfall between 1677 and 1703.
+He found the annual mean fall to be 41.00 inches (1,041.4mm).
 His bedroom was in the east wing of the quadrangle which was removed early in the 18th Century so is no longer in existence.

 Comprehensive records began to be kept around 1726 but it was not until 1860 that they were collected together systematically.
 George James Symons (1838-1900) took an interest in rainfall after the drought years of 1857-59.
 He took up a post with the Royal Meteorological Society and began to publish a series of annual books entitled "British Rainfall".